-Speakers discussed how their respective children’s health systems have developed innovative approaches that go beyond the clinical setting to promote health in the places where children live, learn and play.
+At this event, speakers discussed how their respective children’s health systems have developed innovative approaches that go beyond the clinical setting to promote health in the places where children live, learn and play.
 A common thread in these initiatives is the role that public-private partnerships have played in catalyzing important work to improve child health and well-being.

 Medicaid & CHIP 101

 Medicaid, along with CHIP, is the foundation of America’s commitment to providing coverage and access to care for children.
 Combined, the two programs provided coverage to approximately 35 million children at the time of this briefing—though the number is greater today.
 During the event, pediatric policy experts gave congressional staff a 101 understanding of Medicaid’s basic structure including who the program serves, what types of services it provides and how it is financed.